 Your DA must include a water cycle management study or equivalent information - this includes details on how your DA will deal with wastewater, stormwater, erosion and sediment control, and other information that will help to assess your DA.

 The study must include a statement as to whether the development would have a NorBE.
-Your DA should also incorporate WaterNSW endorsed management practices.
+Your DA should also incorporate WaterNSW endorsed management practices or alternative management practices or standards to achieve outcomes not less than those achieved by Water NSW’s current recommended practices and standards.

 - Find out more about the different reports and modelling you need to include with a development application as part of your water cycle management study - view Water Quality Information Requirements for development in the Sydney drinking water catchment in the key documents section of this page.